Andronovss/adocSplitScript/README.md

 There are two extensions supported: *md* && *adoc*.

-You can choose right file extension via CLI.
+You can choose right file extension and file format via CLI.

 Usage: